 You start the game stranded on the deserted island.
 Everything on the island is trying to kill you and you have to do everything you can to fight for survival.

-ThroughoutΒ the adventure, your character gets tasked with all the things you can expect to face on the deserted island.
+Throughout the adventure, your character gets tasked with all the things you can expect to face on the deserted island.
 Finding food, building a shelter, fighting wild animals, and protecting yourself from severe weather conditions are only some of the challenges waiting for you.

+While there is an abundance of actions to take, it is essential to get your decisions right.
+Every choice you make may have long-term consequences and can eventually kill you.
+Almost always, you feel that there are more things to do than you can handle.
+There is never enough food, tools, shelter and you never feel ready for the upcoming weather storm.
 The problem is that the game does not let you do everything, and you need to be careful with whatever falls off the plate.
 The challenges that the game presents are both realistic and thematic.
 At the same time, there are so many of them that you are likely to find yourself in a constant state of anxiety.
+More often than not, the game will present you with some very tough choices.
+Hence, if you’re going to make it off the island, you better be good at picking the right trade-offs.

 Robinson Crusoe is one of the top choices for single person board games, but it plays just as well with 2,3 or 4 players.